-SIFs need only be completed to provide information related to a specific oversubscription criterion, not by applicants who aren't seeking priority according to those criteria.
+SIFs need only be completed to provide information related to a specific oversubscription

 An application form must also be completed in all cases.

 Tie breaker To distinguish between children in an oversubscription criterion, priority will be determined based on distance between home and school.
 This is measured in a straight line from the address point marker for a child's address to the centre of the main entrance to the school site using Devon LA's Geographical Information System (GIS).
-Where new-build properties are not yet displayed on the map, an estimate of the propert location will be made using all available information.
+Where new-build properties are not yet displayed on the map, an estimate of the property location will be made using all available information.
+This will be updated when possible.
 Children who live closer to the school have a higher priority for admission.
 Where two or more children reside within a block of flats, they will be deemed to live at an equal distance from the school.
 If the tiebreaker above is not enough to distinguish between applicants in an oversubscription criterion, there will be a random ballot.
-This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
+This will be undertaken by a person independent of the school, such as an elected Member of The LA, by the operation of an electronic list randomiser.
 This will be used where it is necessary to distinguish between two or more addresses within 2 metres of each other.
 Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
-Schools will admit them all.
+Schools will admit them all. the same ranning tied for the final place.
+Genesia will durint them all.
 Uniform Children attending many schools are expected to wear a uniform.
 Where this is the case, information about where this can be purchased and support for families who may be unable to afford items of uniform will be available from the school office and website.
-Waiting Lists Schools will operate a waiting list for each year group until the end of the academic year.
-This will be maintained by the LA on behalf of the school and shared with the school.
-Waiting lists will only contain the names of children who have formally applied and been refused admission.
+Waiting Lists Schools will operate a waiting list for each year group until the end of the academic ye This will be maintained by the LA on behalf of the school and shared with the scho Waiting lists will only contain the names of children who have formally applied and be refused admission.
 Children's positions on the waiting list will be determined solely in accordance with a school's oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
 The length of time on a waiting list does not affect a child's position.
 Parents must confirm they wish the child to remain on the waiting list when requested to do so and must reapply at the end of the academic year.
 This is to ensure the list is kept up to date. © Devon County Cour ncil 2024